mikeeast/NServiceBusSignalR/readme.markdown

 NServiceBus and SignalR
 ======================================================================
 ## Background
-Having the distributed possibilities with NServiceBus in an event driven architecture and not taking it further to the client in a web application is not really doing it all the way.
-We know that we can rely on NServiceBus and SignalR is maturing every day.
+Having the distributed possibilities with NServiceBus in an event driven architecture and not taking it all the way to the client in a web application is just not good enough.
+We know that we can rely on NServiceBus for the messaging between servers and processes.
+SignalR is really an amazing candidate of enabling that next step.
+It is a bit rough but it is maturing every day and has an active community.
 I felt it was time to sort things out regarding NServiceBus and SignalR and how they interact.
 And to provide an example as well.
+I needed to do this for myself, but I hope that other people can find this useful as well.

 ## Points of interest
 This is a really simple sample and no detail has gone into any of the parts.
 The purpose to provide easy understanding of configuration of the two frameworks and the interactions between them.